DanaOG/DanaOG/README.md

 - 👋 Hi, I’m @DanaOG
-- 👀 I’m interested in AI
+- 👀 I’m interested in CyberSecurity
-- 🌱 I’m currently learning Computer Science in general
+- 🌱 I’m currently learning Computer Science in  CyberSecurity and Digital forensics
 - 💞️ I’m looking to collaborate on anything will improve my skills

 <!---